Push trigger - react to commits

 Setup

-Configure SMTP in ~/.weavr/config.yaml:
+Configure SMTP in ~/.weavr/config.yaml or set environment variables:

 email: